mrabarnett/mrab-regex/regex_3/Features.rst

     ``(?flags-flags)``

+    Version 0 behaviour: the flags apply to the entire pattern, and they can't be turned off.

-    If the ``NEW`` flag is turned on then the flags will apply to the end of the group or pattern and can be turned on or off.
-If the ``NEW`` flag isn't turned on then the flags will be global and can't be turned off.
+    Version 1 behaviour: the flags apply to the end of the group or pattern, and they can be turned on or off.

 * Repeated repeats (issue #2537)